Request a dropped kerb for a driveway

 If you already have planning permission for your proposed vehicle crossing, please provide the planning reference number in your application.

-You can find out how to apply for planning permission for a dropped kerb for a vehicular crossing.
+Find out how to apply for planning permission for a dropped kerb for a driveway.

 Permission from local highway authority